 This post may contain affiliate links.
 Please read our disclosure policy.

-One of the best sides to accompany any meal are these Crispy Greek Lemon Smashed Potatoes!
-Crispy and golden on the outside, while soft and fluffy on the inside.
-Better than any roast potato!
+One of the best sides to serve with any meal are these Crispy Smashed Potatoes, golden and crunchy on the outside and soft and fluffy on the inside.
+They’re everything you love about roasted potatoes and fries rolled into one irresistible bite.

 Crispy Greek Lemon Smashed Potatoes are Crispy and golden on the outside, soft and fluffy on the inside kept on a pan